Optional Practical Training (OPT)

 - Request a reprint of your Form I-20 in the ISSO Portal after submitting an employer update to the SEVP Portal to receive an updated Form I-20 with your new employer information.

-- Work at least 20 hours a week - OPT employment positions can be paid, unpaid, regular, internship, or volunteer as long as they are directly related to your major field(s) of study.
-You can hold more than one position as long as all positions are related to your field of study and hours of employment add up to a minimum of 20 hours per week.
+- Work at least 20 hours a week - You can hold more than one position as long as all positions are related to your field of study and hours of employment add up to a minimum of 20 hours per week.

-- Not accumulate more than 90 days of unemployment during your entire 12 months of Post-Completion OPT.
+- Do not accumulate more than 90 days of unemployment during your entire 12 months of Post-Completion OPT.
 Unemployment time begins to accrue after your OPT start date (as written on your EAD card) if you have not reported your employment in the SEVP Portal.
 Unemployment does not accrue while your OPT application is pending.

 - Notify the ISSO regarding any updates or changes to your visa status within 10 days of the change by submitting a Change of Visa Status Request in the ISSO Portal.